Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Automated procedure for constructing decoding graphs

-The automatic procedure extracts error information of noisy circuits based on the circuit-level depolarizing noise model.
+The automated procedure extracts error information of noisy circuits based on the circuit-level depolarizing noise model.
 In a noisy quantum circuit, we approximate every noisy operation by an ideal operation followed by the depolarizing error channel $\mathcal{E}_{1}$ or $\mathcal{E}_{2}$.
+We simulate the circuits in the Heisenberg representation~\cite{gottesman1998heisenberg}, randomly inserting Pauli errors with corresponding probability.
+Since the circuits are Clifford circuits, according to the Gottesman-Knill theorem, they can be efficiently simulated in polynomial time~\cite{nielsen2010quantum,PhysRevA.70.052328}.